xiongxiaowen/ot-harjoitustyo/dokumentaatio/specification.md

 2 After customer logon
-- Customer can load money to the payment card.
+- Customer can review loaded balance to the payment card, loading to be operated by storekeeper.
 (DONE)
-- Customer can pay purchases by using the payment card or cash.
+- Customer can pay purchases by using the payment card or cash, payment to be processed by storekeeper when trasaction happens.
 (DONE)
 - Customer can check the balance and transaction history.
 (DONE)
 - Customer can log out.
 (DONE)